Matthewkoziel/Rehosting_Guide_A-Z/reference_guides/openframe_config/README.md

 Other options include #TODO

-Recommendation: Leave it as default (NEWPASS)
+*Recommendation:* Leave it as default (NEWPASS)

+***

 - DEFAULT_COMMAND=INIT

 Specifies the start command MAP name.

-Recommendation: Check with the customer to see what their start command is and change this accordingly.
+*Recommendation:* Check with the customer to see what their start command is and change this accordingly.

+***

 - FIMPORT_MAP=FIMPMAP

 MAP Name for getting PLF paramenters in fimport.

-Recommendation: Check with the customer to see if they have a different MAP name and change this accordingly
+*Recommendation:* Check with the customer to see if they have a different MAP name and change this accordingly.

+***

 - FEXPORT_MAP=FEXPMAP

 MAP name for getting PLF parameters in fexport.

-Recommendation: Check with the customer to see if they have a different MAP name and change this accordingly.
+*Recommendation:* Check with the customer to see if they have a different MAP name and change this accordingly.

 ### 1.18.3 TSOMGR